CodeFoodPixels/lukeb.co.uk/src/posts/fired.md

 title: Fired
 date: 2018-09-07 10:30:00
 tags:
-  - mental health
+  - Mental Health
-  - employment
+  - Employment
-  - retrospective
+  - Retrospective
 ---

 Friday the 7th September 2012 was a bad day for me.
 That was the day that I was fired from my first development job.
 It was the beginning of a 7 month unemployment period where I struggled with depression, impostor syndrome and I asked myself some tough questions.